ampatte/recipe-finder-app/README.md

  - Determining how to split up the project​
  - Figuring how to connect the ingredients with the checkboxes​
  - Learning new CSS frameworks from Tailwind, to Pure, Bulma, and back to Pure.
 We were able to find a layout we liked but had responsiveness issues​

+ Goals for Future Development
+ - The user can scroll through recipes and select favorites to save to their device to access whenever they desire.

  [Original Project Repo​](https://github.com/dredawkins11/recipe-finder-app​)